AceOfSpades78/translate_transcript_file/README.md

 ### Free Marketing Tips and Growth Hacks

-Discover actionable strategies and growth hacks for free on [sales-Hacking.com](https://www.sales-hacking.com/en).
+Discover actionable strategies and growth hacks for free.
 Our resources are designed to empower entrepreneurs and sales professionals with scalable solutions that drive real results.

 ## Our Services